 Let me intro this point with a statement by Tucker Carlson of Fox News.

 Read 1 Corinthians 10:13 and Romans 7:18-20.
 I believe the Apostle Paul's "thorn in the flesh" was a sexual addiction.
 We all know how sexual sin is kept hush-hush in the church because of all the shame that comes with it.
 I personally believe sexual sin is the most common temptation a man can have if we really want to be honest about our hidden thoughts.
-This is the reason why I believe the Apostle Paul did not go into detail about his thorn in the flesh because he understood how most people consider our sexual relationships with others are private and none of their business.
+This is the reason why I believe the Apostle Paul did not go into detail about his thorn in the flesh because he understood how most people consider our sexual relationships with others to be private and none of anyone's business.
 I believe all the prostitutes in Corinth must have really tempted Paul with all the sexual favors they were willing to offer him.
-Corinth was well known for it's prostitution all around the world during Paul's ministry.
+Corinth was well known for it's prostitution all around their world during Paul's ministry.
 It would be compared to Amsterdam today.